 The War to End All Wars, that’s how everyone talked about World War 1 when it happened.
 You could practically see the capital letters when it was said.
 And yet, that’s not what World War 1 was.
 It was just practice for our next World War a generation later.
 I’m not too sure the right lessons were learned from that war.
 My kids sure learned a lot from our World War 1 Unit, and I hope they learned some of the lessons our world did not learn.
 It’s a fascinating time, the world is full of new technologies, there are new ideas and theories running all over, but no one knows how it will all shake out.

-(This World War 1 unit is sponsored by Candlewick Press, they write some of my favorite historical books as well as the Judy Moody books and the Spark Readers, I frequently find their books in my library bin though I don’t check out their Brand New Readers or the Read and Wonder books as often, though they were frequent stars when I taught early elementary in public school, but as always my opinions are my own)
+(This World War 1 post is sponsored by Candlewick Press, they write some of my favorite historical books as well as the Judy Moody books and the Spark Readers, I frequently find their books in my library bin though I don’t check out their Brand New Readers or the Read and Wonder books as often, though they were frequent stars when I taught early elementary in public school, but as always my opinions are my own)

 World War 1 unit resources